-10 Kinds of New Asphalt Driveway Issues to Recognize
+The 10 Most Common New Asphalt Driveway Issues

 It’s important that you be able to recognize a potential problem with your new asphalt quickly.
 This fast awareness is key to ensuring the problem can be effectively resolved.
 Here are ten signs that your new driveway is in trouble and what you need to look out for.

-After briefly explaining each of these ten problems, we’ll dig into how they can be fixed.
+After briefly explaining each of these 10 problems, we’ll dig into how they can be fixed.
 Just keep reading!

 Issue #1: Water-Filled Depressions